 The fruits of the blackthorn tree and are suitable

 Good Food Circles

-areas to promote fine food and publish guides listing
+food circles and publish guides listing all members.

 consumers, dedicated to ensuring the diversity and future of